KiranTarafderGitHub/tournament-maker/README.md

 Tournament Maker

-This is a Spring Boot Java Application to create tournament primarily based on League system.
+This is a Spring Boot Java Web Application to create tournament primarily based on League system.
 Leagues is created using round robin scheduling with option for single leg and double leg rounds.
-Update socres as admin.
-Seperate url for league players.
+Update scores as admin.
+Separate url for league players.
-Convinient view for League Standing, Statistics and Schedule.
+Convenient view for League Standing, Statistics and Schedule.

 # Requirements to build the project: